-12. Vehicle Controls Slight misuse of primary control.
+12. Vehicle Controls Grade 1 (Minor) Slight misuse of primary control.
 Inability to demonstrate a secondary control.
 Misuse of a secondary control during the practical test Slight lack of expertise in coupling/uncoupling.
 Inability to describe a technical check.
-Slight misuse of retarder/exhaust brake Serious misuse of primary control.
+Slight misuse of retarder/exhaust brake.
+Motorcycles: slight loss of balance when at slow speed or when turning.
+Grade 2 (More Serious) Serious misuse of primary control.
 Inability to demonstrate 3 secondary controls.
 Serious misuse of secondary controls during the practical test.
 Inability to describe 3 technical checks.
-Inability to operate the retarder/exhaust brake as fitted to the vehicle Inadequate expertise in coupling/uncoupling.
-Dangerously incompetent use of primary control.
+Inability to operate the retarder/exhaust brake as fitted to the vehicle Inadequate expertise in coupling/uncoupling Motorcycles: Serious loss of balance when at slow speed or when turning.
+Grade 3 (Dangerous or Potentially Dangerous) Dangerously incompetent use of primary control.
 Completely unable to couple/uncouple units.
 Potentially dangerous lack of expertise when uncoupling or recoupling.
+Dangerous or potentially dangerous misuse of secondary controls during the practical test.
+Motorcycles: Dangerous or potentially loss of balance when at slow speed or when turning.
 13. Speed Slightly excessive speed Excessive speed.
-Exceeding the speed limit.
+Exceeding the speed.
+Limit.
 Dangerously excessive speed.
 Willful disregard of speed limit.
 14. Traffic Controls Slight infringement.
 Serious infringement.
 Complete disregard, or where obstruction is caused in a bus, tram, or cycle lane.

 15. Right of Way Slight infringement of Right of Way Not yielding Right of Way as required causing inconvenience.
 Not yielding Right of Way causing danger.
 Overtaking in the face of oncoming traffic.
 16. Reverse Slight lack of: Competency (control, position, progress).
 Observation.
 Right of way.
 Serious lack of: Competency (control, position, progress).
 Observation.
 Right of way, Dangerous lack of: Competency (control, position).
 Observation.
 Right of way.

-Aspect Grade 1 (Minor) Grade 2 (More Serious) Grade 3 (Dangerous or Potentially Dangerous) 17.
-Turnabout Slight lack of: Competency (control, position, progress).
+17. Turnabout Slight lack of: Competency (control, position, progress).
 Observation.
 Right of way.
 Serious lack of: Competency (control, position, progress).
-Observation, Right of way, Dangerous lack of: Competency (control, position).
 Observation.
+Right of way,.
+Dangerous lack of: Competency (control, position).
+Observation.
 Right of way.
-18. Parking Slight lack of: Competency (control, position, progress).
+18. Parking Slight lack of: Serious lack of: Dangerous lack of: Competency (control, Competency (control, Competency (control, position, progress). position, progress). position).
 Observation.
-Serious lack of: Competency (control, position, progress).
 Observation.
-Dangerous lack of: Competency (control, position,) Observation.
-Illegal position.
+Right of way.
+Observation.
+Illegal Position.